Costa Rica country brief

 Austrade aims to attract foreign direct investment into Australia.
 It also identifies market opportunities and promotes the capabilities of Australian exporters and education providers.

-Opportunities exist for Australian business in the education, agriculture, information technology and communications, and infrastructure development
+Opportunities exist for Australian business in the education, agriculture, information technology and communications, and infrastructure development sectors.

 Australian Embassy in Mexico